CSRG-Group/dcs-notes.github.io/_CS132/part1.md

 In terms of the exam, the most important concept is **value versus representation** of any number.
 In practice, this means you need to accept that you cannot always represent a value across different bases using the same number of symbols.

 > **One value, many representations.** A representation is a way of using or describing a value, for example $$1010_2$$ and $$10_{10}$$ denote the same value.
+> A typical exam question (2019) may ask why we use different representations- one can cite how whilst binary is most appropriate for digital logic circuits (due to the high noise immunity it offers), it is not easy for humans to read nor compute, and hence we introduce the decimal system to handle daily life.
+We come up with other number systems such as hexadecimal as it is more efficient on a bus (wider range for the same number of symbols) than systems such as octal or decimal.

 There are four main number systems we will use: